 Downtown & South Framingham

 Downtown’s strong architectural character and commuter rail stop make it a natural hub of activity.
-In addition to being the town's center of government, Downtown boasts a variety of stores, a major regional art museum, and a number of acclaimed performing arts venues.
+In addition to being the city's center of government, Downtown boasts a variety of stores, two breweries, cafe's numerous events and activities, and a number of acclaimed performing arts venues.

 Downtown is historically Framingham's most ethnically diverse area with early waves of immigrants coming to work in factories along the railroad and more recent entrepreneurs revitalizing a downtown slowly decimated in the 70s and 80s by the dual trends of decline of manufacturing and the rise of retail malls and commercial strips.

 Currently, Downtown is an eclectic mix of government agencies, cultural organizations, civic institutions, great ethnic food, and specialty retail shops.
 Retail and restaurants occupy the ground floors of the historic buildings along the main spine of Downtown.
-For more information on revitalization efforts check out the Framingham Downtown Renaissance organization.
+For more information on revitalization efforts check out the Downtown Framingham, Inc organization.

 In the last 50 years, downtown Framingham has experienced trends similar to many traditional downtowns: the movement of retailing to malls and commercial strips, the decline of traditional manufacturing employment, followed by renewed vitality with the arrival of entrepreneurial immigrants.